As each year, the famous and creamily delicious Mont d’Or is back, finally… It gives us a good foretaste of the festive season.

 It’s a crucial question… Actually, there are 2 schools, the first recommends having it perfectly ripe with its delicious smooth and creamy texture, straight from the box.
 Dip in a hunk of fresh baguette and scoop it up, or slather it on with a spoon!
 It’s got a delicious nutty, earthy taste.
 You can even consider adding some cold cuts, cornichons and a nice salad and that’s it, you have a delicious and succulent meal to share with your friends!

 And the second prefers to enjoy it hot, baked.
 For more flavour garlic, a little wine and black pepper are usually added before cooking.
 Adding a drizzle of olive oil, truffle shavings or herbs is also possible, you can be creative.
+HERE are our Mont d'Or cooking tips.
 Once baked all you need is to dip bread, croutons, sausage, boiled potatoes or whatever you like as with a fondue.
 A great moment to share as well…